vicboma1/emulators/gameboyclassic/README.md

-* Some games do not work for now.
+* some games do not work yet.
 Step by step.